Working in the event management world can be stressful and frustrating, but it can also be inspiring.

 For each event I manage or participate in, I usually discover something new about myself.
 It’s not always pretty, but it’s always true.

 Event Managers are MY people.
-They are detail focused and solution oriented.
+They are detail oriented and solution focused.
 What’s more, great Event Managers have the wonderful ability to make the people around them feel like they are part of something special, while being under a massive amount of pressure.

 I wanted to write this post to praise my fellow Event Managers.
 It was absolutely inspiring to meet so many dedicated and hard working people at the Pan Am Games.
 People that got the job done.
 People that don’t mind working in the shadows so the athletes and the Host City can shine.